felipro98/PongJS/README.md

 # PongJS
-PongJS is a project that I create using JavaScript and P5js.org.
+PongJS is a clone from the game Pong.
+It's was made using JavaScript and P5js.org.

 You can play it clicking [here](https://editor.p5js.org/Felipro98/full/e-dZuloMr)!
 Have fun!